quantcert/quantcert.github.io/qpea_and_qca/README.md

 ## Copyright

 This program is distributed under the GNU LGPL 3.
-See the enclosed file [LICENSE](LICENSE).

 ## References